fuyao5411/fuyao5411.github.io/_pages/about.md

   - /about.html
 ---

-<span style="font-size:16px; text-align: justify;">Hi, this is Yao, I am a sea-going physical oceanographer and research scientist at School of Earth and Atmospheric Sciences, <span style="font-weight:bold">Georgia Institute of Technology</span> (<a href="https://eas.gatech.edu//">Geogia Tech</a>).
+<span style="font-size:16px; text-align: justify;">Hi there~, welcome to my website.
+This is Yao.
+I am a sea-going physical oceanographer.
+Currently, I work as a research scientist at School of Earth and Atmospheric Sciences, Georgia Institute of Technology ([Georgia Tech](https://eas.gatech.edu//)).
+I will soon start my new faculty position at College of Marine Science ([CMS](https://www.usf.edu/marine-science/)), <span style="font-weight:bold">University of South Florida </span> (<a href="https://www.usf.edu//">USF</a>) as an assistant professor.
 I am also on the way becoming a photographer.
-On this website, you will find my most recent research and photos I recently shot during weekend trips.</span>
+On this website, you will find my most recent research and some photos I recently shot.</span>

 My research
 ======